taplytics/Taplytics-Android-SDK/START.md

 #####Google Analytics 7.3.0+

-If you are using Google Analytics 7.3.0 or above, you have the option of changing things a bit to send your Google Analytics to both Google _and_ Taplytics.
+If you are using Google Analytics 7.3.0 or above, you have the option of changing things to send your Google Analytics to both Google _and_ Taplytics.

 Simply find all instances of `tracker.send(new Hitbuilder...)` and replace them with `Taplytics.logGAEvent(tracker, new Hitbuilder...)`

-This can be done with a simple find/replace in your application.
+You can do with with a simple find/replace in your application.

 An example: